 Orostachys iwarenge var. boehmeri

-Orostachys boehmeri is an attractive, small succulent with soft, lavender-gray leaves, each producing numerous stolons with a plantlet at the tips.
-The rosettes grow up to 2 inches (5 cm) in diameter and offset readily, producing small plantlets on spaghetti thin stems that radiate up to 6 inches (15 cm) away from the mature rosettes to form an open plant up to 1.4 inches (3.5 cm) long, and up to 0.6 inches (1.5 cm) wide.
+Orostachys boehmeri is an attractive small succulent that forms open rosettes of soft, lavender-gray leaves, each producing numerous stolons with a plantlet at the tips.
+The rosettes grow up to 2 inches (5 cm) in diameter and offset readily, producing small plantlets on thin spaghetti-like stems that radiate up to 6 inches (15 cm) away from the mature rosettes to form a clump up to 1.4 inches (3.5 cm) long, and up to 0.6 inches (1.5 cm) wide.
 Mature rosettes produce small white flowers with red anthers densely arranged on up to 6 inches (15 cm) tall spikes.
-The flowers appear in early fall.
-The flowering rosette dies after flowering but is quickly replaced by offsetting ones.
+The flowering rosettes die after flowering but are quickly replaced by offsetting ones.

 How to Grow and Care